exadel-inc/etoolbox-authoring-kit/docs/md/etoolbox-lists.md

     - description = "Not Found"
 ```

-A List consists of a number of items, the structure and authoring dialog of every item is defined by an arbitrary AEM component (a.k.a. *Item Component*).
+A List consists of a number of items.
+The structure and authoring dialog of every item is defined by an arbitrary AEM component (a.k.a. *Item Component*).
 Each list is an AEM page, which means that it can be placed anywhere in the content structure.
 Lists can be created, edited, localized and published via Touch UI interface.

 ### Creating a new List